jsdelivr/jsdelivr/Privacy Policy.md

 1. We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

-2. We will let you know via email and/or a prominent notice on our Service prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.

-3. You are advised to review this Privacy Policy periodically for any changes.
+2. You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

 # 12. Contact Us